KMFeye/BACON/README.md

 You must provide three key pieces of information in the command.

 *   --input: The path to your BAM files.
-This will be 'inputs/*.bam'.
+This will be 'inputs_bam/*.bam'.
 *   --species_name: The scientific name of your bacterium (e.g., "Citrobacter freundii").
 *   --genome_size: The estimated genome size (e.g., '5.2m').

 Here is the full command.
 Copy it, but be sure to change the species name and genome size.

-    nextflow run main.nf -resume --input 'inputs/*.bam' --species_name "Citrobacter freundii" --genome_size '5.2m'
+    nextflow run main.nf -resume --input_bam 'inputs/*.bam' --species_name "Citrobacter freundii" --genome_size '5.2m'

 The "-resume" part is very important.
 If your run is interrupted, you can use this exact same command to pick up where you left off.